Azure-Samples/azure-files-samples/RestSetAcls/docs/Set-AzFileDefaultAcl.md

 ```

 ### -FileShareName
-Specifies the name of the Azure file share from which to retrieve the ACL key.
+Specifies the name of the Azure file share where the ACL will be applied.

 ```yaml
 Type: String